Myanmar's Suu Kyi pleads not guilty as graft trial continues | Politics

 She then requested that four prosecution witnesses, including Phyo Min Thein, be recalled for re-examination.

 The legal official familiar with the hearing said Suu Kyi appeared to be in good health.
-The official spoke on condition of anonymity because he is not authorised to release information.
+The official spoke on condition of anonymity because he is not authorized to release information.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)